s-yk/xtoy/README.md

-# ytox
+# xtoy
-yaml to xml
+xml to yaml